 Hostname (for HTCondor pool): computername.yourcompanyname.com Policy: "Always run jobs" Accounting domain: yourcompanyname.com Read access: * Write access: $(CONDOR_HOST), $(IP_ADDRESS), *.yourcompanyname.com Administrator: $(IP_ADDRESS)

-You can find your condor config settings in the file
+You can find your HTCondor config settings in the file

 Let's look at an example.

-RELEASE_DIR = C:\condor LOCAL_CONFIG_FILE = $(LOCAL_DIR)\condor_config.local REQUIRE_LOCAL_CONFIG_FILE = FALSE LOCAL_CONFIG_DIR = $(LOCAL_DIR)\config use SECURITY : HOST_BASED #CONDOR_HOST: $(FULL_HOSTNAME) # on computer called homer CONDOR_HOST: homer # on computer called lisa COLLECTOR_NAME = TheSimpsonsCondorPool # only on computer called homer #UID_DOMAIN = # empty if you do not have a domain UID_DOMAIN = simpson.com SOFT_UID_DOMAIN=TRUE # entry is missing if you do not have a domain FILESYSTEM_DOMAIN = simpson.com # entry is missing if you do not have a domain CONDOR_ADMIN = SMTP_SERVER = ALLOW_READ = * ALLOW_WRITE = $(CONDOR_HOST), $(IP_ADDRESS), *.simpson.com, 192.168.188.*, 2001:db8:2042::* ALLOW_ADMINISTRATOR = $(IP_ADDRESS) use POLICY : ALWAYS_RUN_JOBS #use POLICY : DESKTOP WANT_VACATE = FALSE WANT_SUSPEND = TRUE #DAEMON_LIST = MASTER SCHEDD COLLECTOR NEGOTIATOR STARTD # on computer called homer DAEMON_LIST = MASTER SCHEDD STARTD # on computer called lisa
+RELEASE_DIR = C:\condor LOCAL_CONFIG_FILE = $(LOCAL_DIR)\condor_config.local REQUIRE_LOCAL_CONFIG_FILE = FALSE LOCAL_CONFIG_DIR = $(LOCAL_DIR)\config use SECURITY : HOST_BASED #CONDOR_HOST: $(FULL_HOSTNAME) # on computer called homer CONDOR_HOST: homer # on computer called lisa COLLECTOR_NAME = TheSimpsonsCondorPool # only on computer called homer #UID_DOMAIN = # empty if you do not have a domain UID_DOMAIN = simpson.com SOFT_UID_DOMAIN=TRUE # entry is missing if you do not have a domain FILESYSTEM_DOMAIN = simpson.com # entry is missing if you do not have a domain CONDOR_ADMIN = SMTP_SERVER = ALLOW_READ = * ALLOW_WRITE = $(CONDOR_HOST), $(IP_ADDRESS), *.simpson.com, 192.168.188.*, 2001:db8:2042::* ALLOW_ADMINISTRATOR = $(IP_ADDRESS) use POLICY : ALWAYS_RUN_JOBS #use POLICY : DESKTOP WANT_VACATE = FALSE WANT_SUSPEND = TRUE #DAEMON_LIST = MASTER SCHEDD COLLECTOR NEGOTIATOR STARTD # on computer called homer #DAEMON_LIST = MASTER SCHEDD STARTD KBDD # on computer called lisa if keyboard idle 15 minutes option was chosen DAEMON_LIST = MASTER SCHEDD STARTD # on computer called lisa

 condor_submit <filename>.subSubmit a job to the pool.